sala95/sala95/README.md

 🐍- **Python**: I'm an applications developer using Python.
 From data wrangling to process automation, I'm ready to tackle challenges of all kinds using this powerful language.

 ### Web Technologies:
-👨🏻‍💻- **HTML, CSS and JavaScript**: I have a solid understanding of HTML and CSS for creating attractive and responsive user interfaces.
+👨🏻‍💻- **HTML, CSS and JavaScript**: I have a solid understanding of HTML, CSS and Javascript for creating attractive and responsive user interfaces.
 I can translate designs into functional and aesthetically pleasing code.

 ### Blockchain and Smart Contract:
 🔗- **Solidity**: Currently, I'm exploring the world of blockchain and smart contract development using Solidity.
 I'm excited to contribute to projects that leverage blockchain technology to create innovative and decentralized solutions.